34 Most Common SoapUI Interview Questions and Answers

 • Add test suites, Test cases and Test cases- in that order

-• Include custom programming/validation using by adding Groovy steps
+• Include custom programming/validation usage by adding Groovy steps

 • Call external data sources if using